Tyrn/wei/the-insider-en.typ

      "Why are you asking this question?"

      "I have visions.
-I read this thick book  -  a  psychiatry textbook.
+I read this thick book---a  psychiatry textbook.
 It said that if a man saw what others didn't, it meant that something was wrong with his brains."